As part of our ongoing work on

 Developers should know that with the move to GModule, there was a small architectural choice made: our previous Xembed architecture allowed the use of other toolkits like Qt in plugs.
 However, GModule enforces the use of native GTK.
 Since we haven’t yet seen anyone write a Switchboard Plug using a toolkit other than GTK, this isn’t a major issue; In fact, it should ensure consistency in look and feel for our users.

 Another small concession was the removal of the ProgressBar from Switchboard’s title area.
 Since moving to HeaderBar, that area is now occupied by the title of the current Plug.
 We’re encouraging Plug developers to instead design progress indicators in more contextual locations in their plugs.

-Since Isis is still unreleased, this milestone represents our development work so far.
+Isis Freya is still unreleased, this milestone represents our development work so far.
 Testers may encounter issues, but rest assured that we're still working!
 If you're a developer, we welcome branch merge requests to make Switchboard even better.
-But for the general public, we ask that you wait until we announce Isis Beta to report bugs.
+But for the general public, we ask that you wait until we announce Isis Freya Beta to report bugs.